robinhood/faust/docs/userguide/application.rst

 `id`
     :type: ``str``

-    A string that uniquely identifies the app, to be shared between all instances of the app.
-Two app instances with the same id is considered to be in the same group.
+    A string uniquely identifiying the app, shared across all instances such that two app instances with the same `id` is considered to be in the same "group".

     This parameter is required.